-2 Use the four-way controller (▲ ▼) to select [Pixel Mapping], and press the OK button.
+Press the four-way controller (A) to select [Pixel Mapping], and press the OK button.

-Defective pixels are mapped and corrected, and the screen that was displayed before selecting the menu appears again.
+Defective pixels are mapped out and corrected, and the screen that was displayed before selecting the menu appears again.

-When the battery level is low, [Not enough battery power remaining to activate Pixel Mapping] is displayed on the monitor.
-Use the AC adapter kit K-AC115
+- It takes about 30 seconds to correct the defective pixels. - When the battery level is low, [Not enough battery power remaining to activate Pixel Mapping] is displayed on the monitor.
+Use the AC adapter kit (optional) or install a fully charged battery.